 If you use a hard surface floor like wood or LVP you can always add exercise mats as area mats.

-You may also want to put mats down under equipment if you go with a carpet or cork flooring to protect the floor.
+You may also want to put mats down under equipment if you go with a carpet or cork flooring to protect the floor in those areas.

 They claim it is odorless and free of phthalates, latex, silicone, and toxins.

 Note that it’s made of natural rubber and claims to be latex-free but natural rubber is latex.
-I don’t find natural latex to be odorless though some others in the Amazon reviews did think it was.
+I don’t find natural latex to be odorless, some others in the Amazon reviews did think it was and others did not.

 Corinne Segura is a Building Biologist Practitioner with 6 years of experience helping others create healthy homes.